+BOT620

-Course Code BOT620 Course Title PLANT NATURAL RESOURCES, CONSERVATION AND SUSTAINABLE DEVELOPMENT Type of course Theory Course LTP 3 0 0 Credits 3 Course prerequisite B.Sc.
+PLANT NATURAL RESOURCES, CONSERVATION AND

+SUSTAINABLE DEVELOPMENT

+Theory Course

+3 0 0

+3

+B.Sc.
 Medical with Botany as main subject.

+To learn about the different plant natural resources their conservation

+and sustainable development

+They will learn about the different types of natural resources

+CO1 available

-Course Objective To learn about the different plant natural resources their conservation and sustainable development Course Outcome They will learn about the different types of nata available CO2 They will learn to about the sustainable use of these energy processes CO3 They will learn about the economic, social and environmental impact of utilization of natural resources SYLLABUS
+CO2 They will learn to about the sustainable use of these energy

+processes

+CO3 They will learn about the economic, social and environmental

+impact of utilization of natural resources